 Parking is US$ 10 per vehicle.

 Note: Mount Rushmore is a National Memorial, so your America the Beautiful Annual Pass will not work here.
 It is only valid at National Monuments, such as nearby Devils Tower in northeast Wyoming.

 Where Is Mount Rushmore?

-Mount Rushmore is located in the South West of South Dakota, inside the Black Hills National Forest boundary.
+Mount Rushmore is located in Southwest South Dakota, at the heart of the stunning Black Hills National Forest.

 Nearest airport – Rapid City 31.5 miles / 40 minutes drive away.